Hill30/NGScroller/README.md

 **Important: update datasource to match the scroller buffer content:** Keep in mind that the modifications made by the `applyUpdates` methods are only applied to the content of the buffer.
 As the items in response to scrolling are pushed out of the buffer, the modifications are lost.
 It is your responsibility to ensure that as the scroller is scrolled back and a modified item is requested from the datasource again the values returned by the datasource would reflect the updated state.
 In other words you have to make sure that in addition to manipulating the scroller content you also apply the modifications to the dataset underlying the datasource.

-####Adapter methods
-* Method `applyUpdates` is used to insert/modifu/delete items from scroller without reloading the entire thing.
-Look [here](NGScroller#manipulating-the-scroller-content-with-applyupdates-method) for details.
-* Method `reload()` can be used to re-initialize and reload the scroller

-####Adapter properties

-* `isLoading` - a boolean value indicating whether there are any pending load requests.
-* `topVisible` - a reference to the item currently in the topmost visible position.
-* `topVisibleElement` - a reference to the DOM element currently in the topmost visible position.
-* `topVisibleScope` - a reference to the scope created for the item currently in the topmost visible position.

 ###Animations
 In the fashion similar to ngRepeat the following animations are supported:
 * .enter - when a new item is added to the list